 Basically, you have more chances to see whales in June, July and August, but still it is good from April to October.

-Anyway, whale watching is like tossing a coin, you never know what will happen, nature is full of surprise and you will experience that once you will be on the boat!>WHALE WATCHING COMPANIES
+Anyway, this activity is like tossing a coin, you never know what will happen.
+Nature is full of surprises and you will experience that once you will be on the boat!

 Photo: The tail of a humpback whale